bbl-dres/green-inventory/prototype-main/docs/DATAMODEL.md

   stable `fid` (or a stable mapping from the source) is required before foreign keys are dependable.
 - Address is delivered concatenated.
 The source carries one `adresse` string;
-  the model splits it into components (tidy data).
-Authoritative addresses belong to the Building (GWR), not the parcel.
+  the model splits it into components on the Land Parcel (tidy data).
+The authoritative address is the Building's (GWR).
+- Portfolio is worldwide.
+The Swiss cadastral keys (EGRID, EGID) and registers (land registry, cadastral survey, GWR) apply only to domestic sites; sites abroad (for example embassies) have no EGRID/EGID and use the local equivalent or none. `address_country` distinguishes them.
 - Ownership is coarse and not n:m. `eigentuemer` (idEg) is a category code on the fused feature; the model treats ownership as the n:m relation to Owner (co-ownership) at parcel level.
 Accountability (`pflegeverantwortung`, idPv) is likewise a coarse code, linked to an Actor.
 - No Actor entity or per-task assignment.
-Execution is a single coded value per element (idPd); the model expects a many-to-many Assignment scoped by task or season, so one element can have several actors.
+Execution is a single coded value per element (idPd); the model expects a many-to-many Assignment scoped by task, so one element can have several actors.
 - No Care-Profile or Care-Task dataset. `fk_profil` resolves only to a code and label; the maintenance schedule lives in frontend code.
-A proposed `data/pflegeprofile.json`, keyed by `(code_list, code)`, would hold the profile and its tasks (task, frequency, season, material), sourced from the standard; `care_profile_fid` then becomes a foreign key into it.
+A proposed `data/pflegeprofile.json`, keyed by `(code_list, code)`, would hold the profile and its tasks (task, frequency, material), sourced from the standard; `care_profile_fid` then becomes a foreign key into it.
-- Cost is planned, not implemented (Section 3.6).
-It is the data the tender export ultimately needs; no pricing exists yet.
+- Images are not delivered.
+Care-Profile illustrations from the standard and field photos of elements and sites are modelled (Section 3.7) but no image URLs exist in the data yet.
 - Code lists are wider than the standard.
 The source has 44 `idPPy` and 22 `idPP` codes, but the standard defines 33 profiles (Section 5.1); the extras have no chapter (the report flags them).
 Categorisation also drifts (for example wild hedge sits under hedges in the app but under woody areas in the standard).
 A code-by-code crosswalk from `(code_list, code)` to a standard profile is the prerequisite for the dataset above.
+- Cost is planned, not implemented (Section 3.6).
+It is the data the tender export ultimately needs; no pricing exists yet.
+- `tree_canopy` is a misnomer; most are decorative circles, not crowns.
+  Renaming it (the delivered `entity_type`) is a backlog item.

+### 4.2 Open design decisions

+- Maintenance class granularity.
+It is modelled at Site level because the source barely sets it on individual elements; per-element classes would need a real source.
 - No linear feature subtype.
 The source reserves an empty `idPL` code list for linear elements (edges, hedgerows as lines).
 If line geometry comes into scope, Maintenance Element needs a third subtype.
-- Tree is not its own subtype.
+- Tree as its own subtype.
 Trees are modelled as a Point Feature with species set; given their domain weight (protection, individual inventory), promoting Tree to a subtype is an option.
+- Maintenance Area versus Land Cover.
+Both describe the ground surface (BG survey versus cadastral survey); whether the inventory should derive from, or reconcile with, the official land cover is not modelled.
 - No temporal or condition dimension.
 The model has no validity period, history or plant condition (Zustand); fine for an inventory snapshot, noted here so it is a deliberate omission.
-- Maintenance class is effectively Site-level; it is barely set on elements.
-- `tree_canopy` is a misnomer; most are decorative circles, not crowns.

-Source and conversion limitations (WGS84 accuracy, empty or sentinel code lists) are in [`SOURCE-GDB.md`](SOURCE-GDB.md) Section 7.

 ---